-Make sense?
 Alright, back to those zeros and ones.
 Remembering ten different digits can be hard work.
-Heck, I can barely remember birthdays.
-Let's make one tiny change to the above table.
-Rather than having places for 100, 101, 102, and so on, let's instead create places for 20, 21, 22, and so on:
+Heck, I can barely remember my sister’s birthday.
+Let’s make one tiny change to the above table.
+Rather than having places for 100, 101, 102, and so on, let’s instead create places for 20, 21, 22, and so on:

 This representation is called binary (as opposed to decimal).
 In this world, we’ll represent numbers using a ones place, a twos place, a fours place, an eights place, a sixteens place, and so on.
 Now, rather than using ten digits to represent numbers, we’ll only use two: 0 and 1.
 That means that we can represent each digit in a binary number with one bit.
 Any number then, can be represented as a collection of bits!

 Let’s try counting in binary, starting with 0.
 The number zero in binary is still 0, phew.
 Same with the number one, which is just 1 in binary.
 The number two, on the other hand, is a whole new ball game.
 Our only choices for digits are 0 and 1, so we can’t represent the number two with the digit 2.
 Using the decimal system, we ran into the same problem when we wanted to represent the number ten, because 9 was the last digit we had avilable.
 So, we’ll do exactly what we did last time: we’ll introduce a new place for a digit.
 Now, we can represent the number two as “10” in binary.
 We now have a 1 in the twos place and a 0 in the ones place, which means the number we’re representing is:

 (1 × 2) + (0 × 1) = 2 + 0 = 2

 Great, let’s try a three now.
 Since we could represent a two using the binary number 10, it doesn’t feel like we need to introduce a new slot for a digit yet.
 Instead, let’s try flipping that 0 into a 1, which will give us: